 There are three main standards in use around the world to outline the mechanical and operational characteristics of lifts, all arriving at a similar level of safety and quality.
 However, they all have different requirements, and are tied to the economic area in which they operate, meaning they are not always accepted in other parts of the world.

-ISO 8100 Lifts for the transport of persons and goods – Part 1: Passenger and goods passenger lifts and Part 2: Design rules, calculations, examinations and tests of lift components overcome this by providing internationally agreed requirements that has worldwide approval for use in all economic areas and is compliant with all local legislation.
+ISO 8100, Lifts for the transport of persons and goods – Part 1: Safety rules for the construction and installation of passenger and goods passenger lifts and Part 2: Design rules, calculations, examinations and tests of lift components overcome this by providing internationally agreed requirements that has worldwide approval for use in all economic areas and is compliant with all local legislation.